MicrosoftDocs/power-automate-docs/articles/approvals-known-issues.md

 In order to avoid this you can choose to disable the default notification email that is sent to the user as part of approval creation.

 ![Disable default email notification](./media/create-approval-response-options/disable-default-notification.png)

+**Abandoned Approvals in the Approval action center**

+As part of flow you can send an approval to a user and wait for a response.
+Today a single flow can only wait in a suspended state for a period of 28 days.
+If the wait time exceeds 28 days that flow will end up failing.
+In the current implementation of approvals this only impacts the flow itself, i.e. the approval will continue to exist in the action center.
+This can lead to cases where there are abandoned approvals in the approval action center which have no flow waiting on them.
+The requestor or environment admin will need to manually delete these approvals from the action center.